 Proper Estate Planning is the Key

 Having an experienced estate planning lawyer assist you with the preparation of your estate plan can greatly reduce the chances of litigation after your death.
-The estate planning attorneys at Dennis M. Sandoval, a Professional Law Corporation are available to assist you.
+The estate planning attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation are available to assist you.
 Call 951-888-1460 or click here to schedule your appointment.